nzakas/understandinges6/manuscript/09-Classes.md

 console.log(typeof PersonClass.prototype.sayName);  // "function"
 ```

 Aside from the syntax, class expressions are exactly equivalent to class declarations.

-This example omits the identifier after `class`, but you can also include it:
+I> Whether you use class declarations or class expressions is purely a matter of style.
+Unlike function declarations and function expressions, both class declarations and class expressions are not hoisted, and so the choice has little bearing on the runtime behavior of the code.

+### Named Class Expressions

+The previous section used an anonymous class expression in the example, but you can also name class expressions just like you can name function expressions.
+To do so, include an identifier after the `class` keyword:

 ```js
 let PersonClass = class PersonClass2 {